Julie Norway 14 Comments

 Kabelvåg

 Kabelvåg is a very small town located just a few miles down the road from Svolvaer.
-If you like the idea of staying outside of town, but having restaurants nearby, Kabelvåg is a good pick.
+If you like the idea of staying outside of town, but having a few restaurants nearby, Kabelvåg is a good pick.
 We spent one night here while road tripping through the Lofoten Islands.

 Nyvågar Rorbuhotell